 Within the framework of a work plan for the programme, the supervisor will be responsible for assigning tasks, providing the necessary guidance and training, and verifying the accuracy of the work to be accomplished.
 Performance management will be reviewed in accordance with ILO's Performance Management Framework, as applicable to Junior Professional Officers.
-The Junior Professional Officer will be able to benefit from working for two different departments in the ILO.
-The first year he or she will be working in the Social Protection Department, and if the contract is extended the second year he or she will be working in the Labour Migration Branch of the Conditions of Work and Equality Department, as appropriate.
-For further potential extensions, the attachment to either department will be determined as appropriate.
-This will allow him/her to continue working on the same workplan while gaining a better understanding of broader issues dealt with by each Department.
+The Junior Professional Officer will be working in the Universal Social Protection Department under the direct supervision of the Head of the SOC/PPKS Unit, Universal Social Protection Department (SOCPRO) and technical guidance of the Social Protection Officer for migrant workers, refugees and other forcibly displaced persons and in collaboration with the Labour Migration Branch and Action Programme Crises.